roboticslab-uc3m/installation-guides/install-ycm.md

 ```

 You may set these values on a per-repository basis.
 In order to achieve that, browse to the root directory of the desired repo and type the previous commands, replacing `--global` with `--local`.

+## YCM and OpenSSL

+During its build phase, YCM expects that CMake offers support for the `https://` protocol.
+Older CMake releases and locally built instances may lack this, see [OpenSSL support](install-cmake.md#openssl-support).